2nd Chronicles Chapter 9

 9:5 And she said to the king, the word that I heard in my land concerning your wisdom is true.

-9:7 O the Happiness of your men, and the happiness of your servants, these who stand before you continually and hear your wisdom!
+9:7 O the Happiness of your men, and the happiness of your servants, these who stand in front of you continually and hear your wisdom!

 9:8 May YAHWEH יְהֹוָה